Refer a VP/Dir Engineering or startup CTO who wants to better understand why and how to build with serverless

 “What type of clients do you work best with?”

-My ideal clients are early-stage startups or software dev shops who are building a product on AWS and have specifically chosen to use a serverless tech stack.
+My ideal clients are small teams who are building a product on AWS (be they in a startup or a small team within a larger company) and have specifically chosen to use a serverless tech stack.
 While they have their own developers, they typically have limited (or no) in-house experience with delivering a serverless application in AWS right through to production and beyond.

 “What problems can you help with?”